 - Cleaning with a needle: Use a needle and make it go inside the nozzle; this will break the particles if there is any present in it.
 Repeat this process again and again.

 - Use a hot or cold pull to clean out your nozzle thoroughly

 - Get Capricorn PTFE Tubing for a smoother extrusion path

-- Also check whether your nozzle is damaged or there isn’t any bends at the nozzle tip.
+- Also check whether your nozzle is damaged or there aren’t any bends at the nozzle tip.

-When it reaches an adequate temperature, pull nit suddenly.
+When it reaches an adequate temperature, pull it fairly firm.
 Repeat the process until you start to see a clean filament coming out.

 - Wire Brush: The wire brush helps in removing all those particles which are attached to the print surface.
 But make sure you are not damaging the nozzle with it.